• Skip to primary navigation

 Ingredients

-• 300 g silken tofu or sub with soft tofu
+• 10.5 oz silken tofu or use soft tofu

 Instructions

-• Pour the sauce over the silken tofu.
-Optional: garnish with sesame seeds and green onions.
-Enjoy!
+• Remove the chilled silken tofu from the refrigerator.
+Pour the warm sauce evenly over the top of the cold block.
+Garnish the dish with sesame seeds and extra green onions.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!